Saturn226/ashley-sinatra-project/README.md

 You can list a new pet by pressing the Create pet button You are able to view each individual pet and edit it by going to that pets page

+An preview of this app in action can be seen here: https://www.youtube.com/watch?v=hfvCtDyHWEk